 Below you will find a list of links to some of the important information you need at the beginning of the year as well as tips on how to remain informed with all that is going on at Alameda throughout the year!Direct Links to Helpful Resources

 With more than 700 students, 500 families, and 75 staff members, there is a lot going on at Alameda.
 To keep track of it all and stay connected, we suggest you:

 Welcome to Alameda!
 Alameda is a diverse learning environment in which its members are committed to meeting the educational, social, emotional and physical needs of all students in accordance with current practices, regardless of background or ability.
 This environment will stress academic excellence in a context of cultural enrichment and competency as well as community involvement.
-Principal Lurie and Assistant Principal Berg are here to support all students and families and are dedicated to ensuring that Alameda continue in excellence.
+Principal Lurie and Assistant Principal Galloway are here to support all students and families and are dedicated to ensuring that Alameda continue in excellence.
 All stakeholders – students, staff and community will feel valued and involved in the learning process.

 Raddy Lurie, Principal

 PPS is interested in learning about your family’s child care needs starting this Fall.
 We are exploring ways to provide learning support and child care when children are being taught online.
 Please take a moment to complete a brief online survey.
 Please complete this survey by Sunday, August 9 at 9 p.m.